martinrebo/martinrebo/docs/Books/Effective_TS.md

 ### Item42: Avoid types of anectdotal data

 * What if there’s no spec or official schema available?
 Then you’ll have to generate types from data.
 Tools like quicktype can help with this.

+## Chapter 5: Unsoundness and the any type

+* unsoundness: when a symbol’s static type does not match its runtime type.
+Even if you eliminate all the anys from your code, you may still fall into soundness traps.

+### Item43: Use narrowest scope for any

+* `as any` is preferable. `ts-expect-error` preferable over `ts-ignore`

+### Item44: prefer precise variants of any

+* `any[]`, `any[][]`,`{[key: string]: any} or Record<string, any>`,
+* type `object`, Iterating over object types is particularly tricky in TypeScript. #item60
+* Avoid using any if you expect a function type
+* Rest parameters are perhaps the most common use of the any[] type.
+* `unknown[]` instead of any[]

+### Item 45: Hide unsafe type assertions

+* better approach would be to keep the type signature as it was and add an assertion in the function body
+* Another way to hide a type assertion is by providing a single overload of the function
+* Sometimes unsafe type assertions and any types are necessary or expedient.
+When you need to use one, hide it inside a function with a correct signature.
+* Don’t compromise a function’s type signature to fix type errors in the implementation.
+* Make sure you explain why your type assertions are valid, and unit test your code thoroughly.

+### Item 46: Use unknown instead of any

+* Understand the difference between {}, object, and unknown.

+### Item 47: Prefer type-safe aproaches to monkey patching

+* Adding properties to built-in objects at runtime is known as “monkey patching” and is particularly common with code that uses jQuery or D3

+### Item 48: Avoid Soundness Traps

+* any, type assertions, Object and array lookups, noUncheckedIndexedAccess, inaccurate type definitions,
+* Bivariance in class hierarchies.
+  *  Functions are covariant in their return types.
+Functions are contravariant in their parameter types.
+* TS inaccurate model of variance for objects and arrays
+* Fn calls don't invalidate refinements
+* Assignability and Optional properties

+### Item 49: Track your type coverage

+* type-coverage npm